isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 | **Good**      | A student who is good in conduct displays <u>some</u> positive dispositions in character, learning and leadership.<br><br>He or she shows some HONOUR by making decisions with integrity, treating others with respect and creating a culture of honour <u>sometimes</u>.<br><br>He or she also shows HUMILITY <u>generally</u> by seeking personal improvement, taking into account the needs and challenges of others while embracing the world with open-mindedness <u>sometimes</u>.                        |
 | **Fair**      | A student who is fair in conduct is <u>developing</u> positive dispositions in character, learning and leadership.<br><br>He or she is <u>developing</u> **HONOUR** by <u>attempting</u> to **make decisions with integrity**, **treat others with respect** and **create a culture of honour**. <br><br>He or she also is <u>developing</u> **HUMILITY** by <u>attempting</u> to **seek personal improvement**, **take into account the needs and challenges of others** while **embrace the world with open-mindedness**.                             |
 | **Poor**      | A student who is poor in conduct needs to display more positive dispositions in character, learning and leadership.<br><br>He or she <u>needs to show more</u> **HONOUR** by **making decisions with integrity**, **treating others with respect** and **creating a culture of honour**.<br><br>He or she also <u>needs to show more</u> **HUMILITY** by **seeking personal improvement**, **taking into account the needs and challenges of others** while **embracing the world with open-mindedness**.                         |

+Students who received a <u>FAIR/POOR</u> conduct grade will face the following consequences:

+*   They will be barred from representing Swiss in any inter-school/international competitions for the following semester.
+*   They will be barred from any overseas trips or any other activities at the discretion of the school for the following semester.
+*   They will be required to attend a Conduct Upgrading programme, ranging from 1 to 5 days at the end of the semester so as to reset the Demerit points to ZERO for the following semester.
+Students who do not attend the Conduct Upgrading programme will have their demerit points accrued for the next semester.
+*   Lastly, students who received a FAIR/POOR Conduct Grade at the end of the year do not qualify for any monetary awards from MOE.

+**DEMERIT POINT SYSTEM**

+This table spells out the possible consequences of accumulating the number of demerit points for offences committed in the course of the semester.